walidchahmi/WalidChahmi/README.md

 ### 👋 About Me
 - 💻 Web developer passionate about building real-world projects
-- 🤖 Interested in artificial intelligence and automation
+- 🤖 Interested in AI and automation
 - 📚 Student focused on continuous learning and self-improvement

 ### ⚙️ Tech Stack